Milana435/pxt-arcade/docs/advanced-stream.md

 ---

+* name: Fighting the ARMadillo
+* description: Join Richard, Shannon, Joey, and Vivian as we make a game about fighting a big boss!
+This boss has two kinds of attacks, and two phases.
+We also discuss simple machines and upper body strength
+* youTubeId: ef_hnXMWBDE
+* youTubePlaylistId: PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT
+* imageUrl: /static/advanced-stream/ef_hnXMWBDE.jpg

+---

+* name: Turn off the Dark
+* description: Join Richard, Daryl, Shannon, not Joey, and Vivian as we make a game about walking across your room at night!
+When it's dark, you see monsters coming for you, but if you use your flashlight (press A!) you'll see that it was just your imagination running wild, and all the monsters were actually just regular things.
+Try to get to the other side of the room to turn on the light switch, and make sure you don't touch any of the monsters!
+* youTubeId: tKgAVGWZTNQ
+* youTubePlaylistId: PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT
+* imageUrl: /static/advanced-stream/tKgAVGWZTNQ.jpg

+---

 * name: Elevator Game
 * description: Join Richard, Joey, and Shannon as we making a quiz game!
 Check back next week for the "quiz" component!
 In this stream, we code an elevator-like mechanism for switching between floors of an office building, and we populate those floors with random items.
 * youTubeId: 0677RVhuvxU
 * youTubePlaylistId: PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT
 * imageUrl: /static/advanced-stream/0677RVhuvxU.jpg

----

-* name: Fighting the ARMadillo
-* description: Join Richard, Shannon, Joey, and Vivian as we make a game about fighting a big boss!
-This boss has two kinds of attacks, and two phases.
-We also discuss simple machines and upper body strength
-* youTubeId: ef_hnXMWBDE
-* youTubePlaylistId: PLMMBk9hE-SeoHWvTpdezyL9JfF0tocJUT
-* imageUrl: /static/advanced-stream/ef_hnXMWBDE.jpg

 ---